How to Easily Create Percentage of Completion Calculations & Adjustments

 The Problem with ‘In-Process Contracts’

-• After costs are entered
+• After costs are incurred or entered

-Then job costs are incurred and entered into the accounting system on an ongoing, but fluctuating, basis.
+However, job costs are usually incurred and entered into the accounting system on an ongoing but fluctuating basis.
 As a result, you’ll see a mismatch between what has been invoiced and what has been earned.
-So why is this a problem?
-One month you may have lots of income on a job but not much in the way of cost, the next month, you may have little or no income but lots of costs.
-The result?
-A monthly ‘see-saw’ effect on your gross profit results!
-(See below for 2 examples):

-AND if you keep a multitude of projects running at the same time, it can become nearly impossible to nail down your company-wide financial scores for any given time frame!
+With a multitude of projects running at the same time, it can become nearly impossible to nail down your company-wide financial scores for any given time frame!

 Percentage of Completion adjustments to the rescue!

 How is it done?
-Your income is adjusted up or down each month so that the income earned has a corresponding relationship to costs incurred.
-For example, if you anticipate a 30% gross profit on a job, and life-to-date you have incurred 60% of the costs on a job, your income is adjusted to reflect 60% of your anticipated income.
-The result: you’ll see your anticipated gross profit reflected each month that the job is open.
-Simply stated, the entries provide a way to “level” your financial results across accounting periods.
-Please see the example below that illustrates how the income looks for Jobs A and Job B AFTER Percentage of Completion adjustments.
-Quite a difference in what you see each month, isn’t there?
-(Be sure to compare the ‘before and after’ pictures…)
+Your income is adjusted up or down each month so that the income earned corresponds to costs incurred.
+For example, if you anticipate a 30% gross profit on a job, and life-to-date, you have incurred 60% of the costs on a job, your income is adjusted to reflect 60% of your anticipated income.

 • Various national consulting groups (so participants can compare true productivity and profitability with other participants).